-Fail (Grade: <71%): The student's written answer is insufficient for an 'Incomplete' or a 'Pass' or the student failed an oral examination following an 'Incomplete' written exam.
+Fail (Grade: <71%): The student's written answer is insufficient for an 'Incomplete' grade or the student failed an oral examination following an 'Incomplete' written exam.
 The student is required to pass an oral examination before a committee of three faculty members.
 Unlike the oral examination following an 'Incomplete' grade, the oral exam that addresses a grade of 'fail' draws upon material from the entire course in question.
 By drawing from a broader topic area it is the faculty's intention to identify the need for remediation as it pertains to that portion of Audiology's scope of practice in which the student's knowledge base is inadequate.
 Students are responsible for scheduling the oral exam, which must take place no more than two weeks after the grade is assigned.
 The oral examination committee consists of three faculty members, selected by the instructor responsible for the exam question.
 The oral examination is scheduled for 60 minutes.
 The faculty committee evaluates student responses through guided questioning relevant to the topic area at hand and assigns a grade of 'Pass' or 'Fail' within 24 hours following the exam.
 If this oral exam was completed on a Friday, the student will be notified by 9 AM the following Monday of the results.
 If the student earns a 'Pass', work on that exam topic is finished.
 A failing grade on this oral examination will result in one of two outcomes, depending upon the number of failing grades the student receives throughout a specific set (i.e., 1st year or 2nd year) of comprehensive exams.

 Students who fail one oral examination will have the option of completing a remediation plan designed by the faculty and determined on a case-by-case basis.
 A student who received a failing grade on the comprehensive exam and whose final grade in the course in question was "C" may need to retake the relevant coursework as one of the requirements of the remediation plan, thus resulting in the need of modifying the program of study appropriately.
-Students who decline the remediation plan will be dismissed from the program immediately and the School of Graduate Studies will be notified of the recommendation to dismiss the student within 24 hours of the decision.
-The remediation plan outcome will be evaluated by a committee of three faculty members.
-If the committee determines the outcome fails to resolve the issues identified earlier in the process, then the final decision regarding student's status will be determined on a case-by-case basis and may include dismissal from the program.
+Students who decline the remediation plan will be dismissed from the program immediately and the Dean of Graduate Studies will be notified of the recommendation to dismiss the student within 24 hours of the decision.
+The remediation plan will specify the timeline and the evaluation procedure of assignments to be completed.
+The final outcome will be evaluated during an oral exam before a committee of three faculty members.
+If the committee determines the outcome fails to resolve the issues identified earlier in the process, then the final decision regarding student's status will be determined on a case-by-case basis but generally it will result in the dismissal from the program.
 Remediation plan activities are considered a portion of the comprehensive exam process and are evaluated using rubrics presented to the student at the start of the plan.
 All rules set forth in the Handbook section "Academic Dishonesty and Misconduct" section apply to material evaluated during the remediation plan.